-A recent article by Todd Tresidder of Financial Mentor mentions the “dangers” of peer-to-peer investing.
-From my experience P2P investing is not risky, and I have evidence to prove otherwise.That’s not to say P2P investing isn’t without it’s risks, it certainly does have risks.
-What Todd fails to mention, is all investments have risks: including what are traditionally called “risk-free investments”.
+An article by Todd Tresidder of Financial Mentor mentions the “dangers” of peer-to-peer (P2P) investing.
+From my experience P2P investing is not risky, and I have evidence to prove it.

 Let’s discuss the context of these risks with P2P investing.

-It’s my belief that we’re still in the early stages of P2P investing, and when I first started investing, it was retail investors only.
-According to Peter Renton of Lend Academy, only 15% attending were retail, the rest were institutional.
-This speaks volumes when professionals investors get involved.
+It’s my belief we’re still in the early stages of P2P investing, and when I first started investing, it was retail investors only.
+According to Peter Renton of Lend Academy, only 15% attending were retail; the rest were institutional.
+This speaks volumes when professional investors get involved.
 But I digress…

 Todd’s argument against P2P investing goes something like this:

 Your investment profit is determined by mathematical expectancy [most simply understood as probability x payoff].
 Expectancy = (Gain on a Winning Bet x Probability of Win) + (Loss on a Losing Bet x Probability of Loss)….

 When filtered through that lens the problems with peer-to-peer lending are immediately obvious:

 - Your gain is strictly limited to the interest rate, whereas your loss can be 100%, creating a negative risk/reward ratio.

 - Your probability of gain or loss is impossible to define, because the system is too new to have been adequately stress tested.

 The two primary issues in Todd’s article are default risk and interest rate risk.